probmods/chapters/inference-about-inference.md

 # Social Cognition

 How can we capture our intuitive theory of other people?
 Central to our understanding is the principle of rationality: an agent will choose actions that she expects to lead to outcomes that satisfy her goals.
-(This is a slight restatement of the principle as discussed in Baker, Saxe, and Tenenbaum, 2009, building on earlier work by Dennett, 1987, and Gergely and Csibra, among others.)
+(This is a slight restatement of the principle as discussed in @Baker:2009ti, building on earlier work by @Dennett:1989wh, among others.)
 We can represent this in Church by an inner query&mdash;an agent infers an action which will lead to their goal being satisfied:
 <pre>
 (define (choose-action goal? transition state)
   (query